bradtaniguchi/IMSRoomRenter/NOTES.md

 V added default centering of Popups, creates unusual sizes for popups, but not important.

 TODO: for 1.1
-1. Add Popup to Clockin for clarrification [X]
+1. Add Popup to Clockin for clarification [X]
 2. Add ViewRoom Button during Clockin  [X]
 3. Choose DatabasePrint under file OR IMSAdmin create [X] -Databaseprint is lazy, but useful
     -IMSAdmin terminal popup would be most useful Used this!
-4. Add self.sysprint() throughout code for debuggin
+4. Add self.sysprint() throughout code for debugging
 5. Clean Up Code [X]
 6. remove 'b'  in about menu [X]
 7. Add Copyright license under all files